 The requirement is to enable the user to choose a different reporting currency by using a slicer, obtaining something like the following report where the selected reporting currency is EUR.

 Implementing the currency conversion in DAX

 The Sales Currency measure applies the required currency conversion to the result of the Sales Amount measure.
-Because is at the monthly granularity in this scenario, the Sales Currency measure is implemented by grouping Sales Amount by month, as shown in the following code:
+In order to achieve good performance in DAX, it is better to aggregate all amounts found in the same currency and exchange rate, and then apply the conversion rate to that total, than to apply the conversion to every single transaction.
+Because the exchange rate is at the monthly granularity in this scenario, the Sales Currency measure is implemented by grouping Sales Amount by month, as shown in the following code:

 Sales Currency := IF ( ISCROSSFILTERED ( 'Currency' ), VAR SelectedCurrency = SELECTEDVALUE ( 'Currency'[Currency Code] ) VAR DatesExchange = SUMMARIZE ( ExchangeRate, 'Date'[Calendar Year Month Number], 'ExchangeRate'[AverageRate] ) VAR Result = IF ( NOT ISBLANK ( SelectedCurrency ), IF ( SelectedCurrency = "USD", [Sales Amount], SUMX ( DatesExchange, [Sales Amount] * 'ExchangeRate'[AverageRate] ) ) ) RETURN Result, [Sales Amount] )

 The DatesExchange variable creates a table in memory that has one row for every month.
 The assumption is that there is a single exchange rate for that month and a single currency selected.
 If this is not the case, this measure will return inaccurate numbers.
 It is thus important you validate the assumptions before implementing this calculation in your model.